Osroene

-Osroene or Osrhoene (/Qz'ri:ni:/; Ὀσροηνή) was an ancient region and state in Upper Mesopotamia.
+Osroene or Osrhoene (/Qz'ri:ni:/; Ὀσροηνή) was an ancient kingdom and region in Upper Mesopotamia.
 The Kingdom of Osroene, also known as the "Kingdom of Edessa" (ܡܠܟܘܬܐ ܕܒܝܬ ܐܘܪܗܝ / "Kingdom of Urhay"), according to the name of its capital city (now Şanlıurfa, Turkey), existed from the 2nd century BC, up to the 3rd century AD, and was ruled by the Abgarid dynasty.
+They were generally allied with the Parthians.

+History

-Generally allied with the Parthians, the Kingdom of Osroene enjoyed semi-autonomy to complete independence from the years of 132 BC to AD 214.
-Though ruled by a dynasty of Arab origin, the kingdom's population was mainly Aramean, with a Greek and Parthian admixture.
-In addition, the city's cultural setting was fundamentally Aramaic, alongside strong Parthian influences, though some Arab cults were also attested at Edessa.
+The Kingdom of Osroene enjoyed semi-autonomy to complete independence from the years of 132 BC to AD 214.
+The kingdom's population was of mixed culture, being Syriac-speaking from the earliest times.
+The city's cultural setting was fundamentally Syriac, alongside strong Greek, Arab and Parthian influences.

 The ruling Abgarid dynasty was deposed by the Romans during the reign of Roman Emperor Caracalla (r.
-211–217), probably in 214 or 216, and Osroene was incorporated as a province, but it was briefly reestablished during the reign of Roman emperor Gordianus III (238-244).
+211–217), probably in 214 or 216, and Osroene was incorporated as a province, but it was briefly reestablished during the reign of Roman emperor Gordianus III (238–244).
 Christianity came early to Osroene.
 From 318, Osroene was a part of the Diocese of the East.
 By the 5th century, Edessa had become a main center of Syriac literature and learning.
 In 608, the Sasanian emperor, Khosrow II (r.
 590–628), took Osroene.
-It was briefly reconquered by the Byzantines, but in 638 it fell to the Arabs as part of the Muslim conquests.
+It was briefly reconquered by the Byzantines, but in 638 it fell to the Muslims as part of the Muslim conquests.

 Background and context

-Osroene, or Edessa, was one of several states that acquired independence from the collapsing Seleucid Empire through a dynasty of the nomadic Nabataean Arab tribe from Southern Canaan and North Arabia, the Osrhoeni, from 136 BC.
+Osroene, or Edessa, was one of several states that acquired independence from the collapsing Seleucid Empire through a dynasty of the nomadic Nabataean tribe from Southern Canaan and North Arabia, the Osrhoeni, from 136 BC.
 Osroene's name either derives from the name of this tribe, or from Orhay (Urhay), the original Aramaic name of Edessa.
 Arab influence had been strong in the region.

 Osroene endured for four centuries, with twenty-eight rulers occasionally named "king" on their coins.
 Most of the kings of Osroene were called Abgar or Manu and settled in urban centers.

 Osroene was generally allied with the Parthian Empire.
 After a period under the rule of the Parthian Empire, it was absorbed into the Roman Empire in 114 as a semiautonomous vassal state, and incorporated as a simple Roman province in 214.
-There is an apocryphal legend that Osroene was the first state to have accepted Christianity as state religion, but there is not enough evidence to support that claim.